 students to engage with, and become more knowledgeable about, the European

-This unit has been made by the team working on the project "Decisions and
+This unit has been made by the team working on the projects "Decisions and

-Dilemmas - Learning about the EU from a historical perspective".
-This project
+Dilemmas - Learning about the EU from a historical perspective” and “Decisions

-is funded by the European Union Erasmus+ Programme as a Jean Monnet Activity.
+These projects are funded by the European Union Erasmus+ Programme as a Jean

-The European Commission support for the production of this publication does
+Monnet Activity.
+The European Commission support for the production of this

-not constitute endorsement of the contents which reflects the views only of
+publication does not constitute endorsement of the contents which reflects the

-the authors, and the Commission cannot be held responsible for any use which
+views only of the authors, and the Commission cannot be held responsible for

 This module is published under the CC BY 4.0 licence.